-Any ANC 6A Commissioner may, and is encouraged to, attend any or all committees or subcommittees.

-Any resident of ANC 6A is eligible to serve on a committee or subcommittee subject to a vote of the Commission.

-The Commission Chair or Vice Chair will ensure that items are referred to the appropriate Committee or placed on the agenda for the next monthly meeting.
+The Commission Chair or Vice Chair will ensure that any items referred to the appropriate Committee are placed on the agenda for the next monthly meeting.
 The Chair reserves the right to defer to SMD Commissioners on matters that may be deemed

 time-sensitive or emergency in nature.

-For both Commission and Committee meetings, the Chair can open the floor to the public for its input on issues, and place limits on discussion time and number of respondents.
+For both Commission and Committee meetings, the Chair may open the floor to the public for its input on issues and place limits on discussion time and number of respondents.

-(Laura will check exact language in Robert’s Rules) To the extent possible, issues should be routed through committees to allow for appropriate discussion and public notice.
-Issues that for reasons of timing, are not able to be processed through committees can be added as new business to the Commission agenda following a vote from the Commissioners
+As outlined in Section V.A. of this document, to the extent possible, issues should be routed through Committees to allow for appropriate discussion and public notice prior to being raised before the full Commission.

 VII.
 Consent Agenda